echopolicy/my-fullstack-app/README.md

 ## Deployment

 For deploying the code, you can explore free options.
-For the purpose of this project our code is deployed on Vercel, backend on Hostinger and database on Supabase
+Some suggestions:
+1. Front end on Vercel (has a free tier)
+2. Backend on Hostinger (VPS for low price)
+3. Database on Supabase (has a free tier)

 ### Front-End
 1. Vercel gives free hosting for front end only.
 Create a free account on vercel.com.
 Follow the prompts to create the account.